 Does this guide include console edition DLC?

-No. This draft is framed for PC/current patch.
+No. This guide is focused on PC/current-patch Stellaris.
 Console Edition can have different timing, package availability, and version parity.